Constraining the onset density for the QCD phase transition with the neutrino signal from core-collapse supernovae: Summary and Conclusions

-\section{Summary and conclusions}
+\section{Summary and Conclusions}

-Microscopic hybrid matter EOS of \citet{Bastian:2021}, featuring a first-order hadron-quark phase transition, are employed in general relativistic neutrino radiation hydrodynamics simulation of core-collapse supernovae, exploring the dependence on the underlying EOS and the stellar models.
-Progenitors are selected from two different stellar evolution calculations, with ZAMS masses of 25--40~M$_\odot$, with differences in the core structures, in particular the density in the silicon-sulfur layers, resulting in different post-bounce evolution.
+Microscopic hadron-quark hybrid matter EOS of \citet{Bastian:2021}, featuring a first-order hadron-quark phase transition, from the DD2 RMF EOS class as well as the softer DD2F and DD2Fev variations, are employed in general relativistic neutrino radiation hydrodynamic simulations of CCSN, exploring the dependence on the underlying EOS and the stellar models.
+Note that while the results reported in the present paper are unlikely to alter qualitatively, they are likely to vary quantitatively when constructing a phase transition from a different hadronic model.
+However, since the hadronic EOS is presently still highly uncertain, in particular at densities in excess of nuclear saturation density and at large isospin asymmetry, model EOSs are selected that are compatible with astrophysical constraints, with all of which presently the DD2 EOS class agrees quantitatively very well.
+We leave the exploration of the dependence on the hadronic EOS for a future study.

+Progenitors are selected from two different stellar evolution calculations, with ZAMS masses of 25--40~M$_\odot$, with differences in the core structures, in particular the density in the silicon-sulfur layers, resulting in different post-bounce evolutions.
 This has a direct impact on the appearance of the QCD phase transition.

-Models with a low(high) post-bounce mass accretion rate result in a slow(fast) growth of the enclosed PNS mass.
+Models with low(high) post-bounce mass accretion rate result in the slow(fast) growth of the enclosed PNS mass.
 This aspect is critical.
 It results in conditions in which the enclosed PNS mass exceeds the maximum mass, which is given by the hybrid EOS, for most EOS under investigation at the moment when the PNS becomes gravitationally unstable due to entering the hadron-quark coexistence region.
 The latter is characterized by a substantially reduced adiabatic index.
 Consequently, the PNS collapse results in black hole formation, for which two scenarios are found.
-One, prompt collapse in which the black hole forms before the second shock break out, and two, with the expansion of the second shock before the central PNS collapses into a black hole.
-Note that in general it is confirmed that there is a delay from the onset of the phase transition and the subsequent PNS collapse, up to several 100~ms.
+One, prompt collapse in which the black hole forms before the second shock breaks out, and two, with the expansion of the second shock before the central PNS collapses into a black hole.
+Note that in general it is confirmed that there is a delay from the onset of the phase transition, identified in the simulations when finite values of the quark matter volume fraction are obtained, and the subsequent PNS collapse, up to several 100~ms.